-Tips and tricks on juggling the demands of an Executive MBA
+Tips and tricks for juggling the demands of an Executive MBA

-A key question for professionals considering doing an Executive MBA is whether they will be able to fit the course demands into an already busy life.
-We spoke to four graduate Executive MBA students to get their advice on balancing the program requirements with a full-time job and their personal lives.
+A key question for professionals considering an Executive MBA is whether they will be able to fit the course demands into an already busy life.
+We spoke to four former graduate Executive MBA students for their advice on balancing the program requirements with a full-time job and busy personal lives.

-Frank Miller is Global CTO for Huawei, he balanced his Executive MBA with a demanding international role.
+Frank Miller is Global Head of Unified Communication & Connectivity Practice at Vodafone.
+When he started his Hult Executive MBA, he was Global CTO for Huawei.
+He balanced his Executive MBA with a demanding global role.

-Mike Smollan is an Executive Director at Smollan – a family run business focused on retail and brand solutions, he balanced his EMBA with running the business which has 13,000 employees in China, a new baby, and family life.
+Mike Smollan is Chief Growth & Innovation Officer at Smollan – a family run business focused on retail and brand solutions.
+He balanced his EMBA with running the business, which has 13,000 employees in China, a new baby, and family life.

-What is the workload of Hult’s EMBA actually like?
+What is the workload of the Hult EMBA actually like?

 The demands were based around the amount of assignments we had to do.
 We had to complete pre-course assignments – these were great at ensuring you had reviewed the preparatory materials for the course.
 I would try to read at least one article per night to split the load evenly.

-During the long weekends on campus there was a group assignment we had to complete.
-This was when the material was probed and challenge and brought to life through practical activities.
+During the long weekends on campus we would need to complete a group assignment.
+We’d probe and challenge the material, and bring it to life through practical activities.
 The days were long and intense, but very rewarding.

-After the weekend session we had to complete a post course assignment, which we had 2 weeks to submit.
+After the weekend session, we had to complete a post-course assignment within two weeks.
 Each module came with about 10-15 Harvard business review articles and a few reference textbooks.
-If you wanted to enjoy and get the most out of the module it was best to read through majority if not all of the resources.
+If you wanted to enjoy and get the most out of the module it was best to read through the majority – if not all – of the resources.

 Were the demands of the EMBA what you expected?

-Fadzai: Yes, the demands were what I expected after having attended a few tester sessions and interacted with a few alumni it had been made clear that the course was demanding.
-I was expecting it to be a huge challenge as well because I was not from a business background.
+Fadzai: Yes, the demands were what I expected.
+Before starting the course I’d attended some taster sessions and interacted with alumni.
+It was clear to me that the course was going to be demanding.
+I was expecting it to be a huge challenge as well because I was from a science background and not a business background.

 Monica: At first I found it surprising.
 Slowly I had to start de-prioritizing other interests in my life, to find balance.
-I was lucky as my family and friends were also very supportive, and our cohort had such a great vibe it was such a great environment to learn in so it made it feel easy.
+I was lucky as my family and friends were also very supportive.
+And our cohort had such a great vibe – it was a stimulating environment to learn in.
+This made it feel easy.
 You look forward to it and leave every weekend feeling energized.

 What advice would you give to future EMBA students on how to best prepare for the demands of the EMBA?

-- Fadzai: Break-up the work into smaller manageable chunks.
-Fadzai: Ensure you focus on time management.
-Do small chunks of any pre or post work rather than try to do everything last minute, which will result in unnecessary pressure on you.
-Bear in mind the cost of the course its not just about getting the best grades its about getting an output that adds value to your life.
+F: Ensure you focus on time management.
+You’ll get help on this along the way.
+Do small chunks of any pre- or post-work rather than try to do everything last minute, which will result in unnecessary pressure on you.
+Bear in mind the cost of the course – it’s not just about getting the best grades; it’s about getting an output that adds value to your life.